All done! This year I participated in The 100 Day Project (2019). I decided to draw 100 kawaii doodles using Muji marker pens.

-Beyond just challenging myself to do something for 100 days, I want to push my “meticulous” self to be more loose and to draw these doodles without a sketching first.
+Beyond just challenging myself to do a creative task for 100 days, I wanted to push my “meticulous” self to be more loose and to draw without much planning and sketching.

 Day 1 – April 2, 2019: Doodle Nature

 Today I did a page of “Nature” doodles.
 Which one is your favourite?
 Mine are the chestnuts and the acorn.